gameeguy11/6ToolsAddon-/README.md

   this addon's structure (package, category, config folder) and simplified to target only this project's supported Minecraft version, with the rest of the logic unchanged.
 Full credit for the original module and its Discord-style HTML log design goes to Plumbiller.

-## License

-MIT, see [LICENSE](LICENSE).
-You're free to use, modify, and redistribute this addon as long as the original copyright notice and the credits above are kept.

 ## Requirements